bhisaac/5eFP/5eFP-SRD.md

 ## Using Each Ability

 Every task that a character or monster might attempt in the game is covered by one of the six abilities.
 This section explains in more detail what those abilities mean and the ways they are used in the game.

-### Strength (STR)

-STR measures bodily power, athletic training, and the extent to which you can exert raw physical force.

-#### STR Checks

-A STR check can model any attempt to apply pressure, exert movement, overcome obstacles, exploit or protect vulnerabilities, or apply brute force.

-The GM might call for a STR check when you try to accomplish tasks like the following:

-- _**Insight.**_ Determine the strength of an adversary or obstacle
-- _**Medicine.**_ Stabilize a fallen ally while providing cover or carrying the ally to safety
-- _**Perception.**_ Identify structural weaknesses in buildings and objects
-- _**Performance.**_ Force open a stuck, locked, or barred door
-- _**Survival.**_ Harvest ore, wood, or stone; hunt
-- _**Tools.**_ Create, fortify, or repair constructs, objects, and buildings

-#### Attack Rolls

-You add your STR to your attack roll when attacking with a melee weapon such as a mace, a battleaxe, or a javelin.
-You use melee weapons to make melee attacks in hand-to-­hand combat, and some of them can be thrown to make a ranged attack.

-#### Lifting and Carrying

-Your STR score determines the amount of weight you can bear.
-The following terms define what you can lift or carry.

-_**Carrying Capacity.**_ Your carrying capacity is 3 + STR (minimum 1).
-This is how much equipment you can carry in addition to any equipped items.

-_**Push, Drag, or Lift.**_ You can push, drag, or lift a weight in pounds equal to 30 x STR.
-While pushing or dragging weight in excess of this number, your speed drops to 1 square.

-_**Size and Strength.**_ Larger creatures can bear more weight, whereas Tiny creatures can carry less.
-For each size category above Medium, double the creature’s carrying capacity and the amount it can push, drag, or lift.
-For a Tiny creature, halve these values.

 ### Dexterity (DEX)